Maglev Ridership Analysis

 Photo Magazine

-Searching for a way to combined present-day photos of the Greenbelt woods with historical photos of the forest from the town’s New Deal beginnings, I came up with the idea of printing this story as a glossy photo magazine.
+Searching for a way to combined present-day photos of the Greenbelt woods with historical photos of the forest from the town’s New Deal beginnings, I came up with the idea of printing this story as a glossy photo magazine in 2021.
 Think of it as a quirky, shorter version of an issue of National Geographic Magazine.
 The title of my work is BEInG, which stands for Biota Ephemera In Greenbelt.
 “Biota” refers to the collection of living things in an ecosystem and “ephemera” means a collection of short-lived things that, in this case, have lasting influence.
 In its 24 pages, the magazine clarifies both the title and the historical importance of Greenbelt’s forests.
 Greenbelt’s North Woods is after all a contributing element to the Greenbelt National Historic Landmark that is listed on the National Registry of Historic Places.
-Published in 2021, the magazine may be purchased for $15 by contacting me (okelley@gmu.edu).
 Sample pages are available here: Contents, page 5, and page 12.

 Drawing the Forest

 To familiarize people with the trails and plants of the Greenbelt North Woods, I have drawn two maps and several plant identification posters.
-One map thais shown here.
-This map could be used to show the potential impact on the North Woods of the proposed Baltimore-Washington maglev.
-As of early January 2021, one of the two routes considered for the maglev would come out of its tunnel from DC near the Northway athletic fields in Greenbelt, which is located near the lower right corner of this map.
-Wastewater pumped out of the maglev’s tunnel would be dumped into Goddard Branch, a stream running through a wetland of special state concern.
-The maglev would then proceed north along a track that would be elevated dozens of feet above the ground.
-The track would go parallel to and just west of the Baltimore Washington Parkway.
-The elevated track would broadcast throughout the forest the aerodynamic noise of the maglev’s 300-mph passage.
-This frequently repeated noise would shatter the tranquil atmosphere of this forest that currently enables it to function as a contributing element to the Greenbelt National Historic Landmark.
-The New Deal plan for Greenbelt was that the forests and fields that originally surrounded the town’s residential neighborhoods would contribute to residents’ quality of life.
-Inquiries about this map and other forest drawings may be sent to okelley@gmu.edu.
+One map is shown here.
+This map could be used to show the potential impact on the North Woods of the proposed Baltimore-Washington maglev rail line.
+One of two possible routes would come out of a tunnel from DC near the Northway athletic fields in Greenbelt, which is located near the lower right corner of this map.
+Regardless of which route were chosen for the maglev, the maglev’s elevated track would broadcast throughout the forest the aerodynamic noise of the train’s 300-mph passage.
+The frequently repeated noise would shatter the tranquil atmosphere of this forest that currently enables it to function as a contributing element to the Greenbelt National Historic Landmark.
+The New Deal plan for Greenbelt was that the forests and fields surrounding the town’s residential neighborhoods would contribute to residents’ quality of life.

 Dance History

-In 2002, I wrote a social history of the Friday night contra dance, one of the largest and longest running contra dances in the United States.
-In recent decades, the dance has been held at Glen Echo Park, a National Park Service property just outside Washington, D.C.
+In 2002, I wrote and self-published a social history of the Friday night contra dance at Glen Echo Park, one of the largest and longest running contra dances in the United States.
+In recent decades, the dance has been held weekly at this National Park Service property just outside Washington, D.C.
 The 244-page book is titled How the Friday Night Dance Came to Glen Echo Park.